Radioactivebun0/Parallels-Desktop-trial-bypass/README.md

 Parallels-reset.sh is the code from this pastbin https://pastebin.com/CVdThLx0 that I found when browsing a form.

-PD.Runner.app.zip was from the release section of https://github.com/tcgmilan/pd-runner
+PD.Runner.app.zip was from the release section of https://github.com/tcgmilan/pd-runner an archive of https://github.com/lihaoyun6/PD-Runner

 **All credit goes to these creators**